 Jump links / Table of contents:

-- 7 ways to fix a slow VPN connection
+- fixes for a slow VPN connection

 Fixing a VPN That Slows Your Internet Speed

 VPNs will always make your connection slower, but they shouldn’t cause a huge drop in speed.
 If your connection is so slow that it’s making it difficult to browse, it’s time to take action.

 If you’re on a free VPN, you’re almost certain to get pretty slow speeds on your connection.
 Understandably, VPN providers prioritize their paying customers.
 Even if they say their free VPN is as fast as their paid option, you might find that you disagree.

 There are plenty of affordable VPNs with respectively high speeds, and if you haven’t upgraded to one, we highly recommend it.
 You may see your speeds increase immediately.

 2. Change Servers

 Most VPN clients make it easy to change servers.
 Just open the client, select a new server, and confirm your selection.
 You can then run a speed test or continue browsing to see if the new server is running faster.

 If you run a VPN through your router, the process may be more complicated, and it may differ depending on your specific VPN provider.
 If you remember the process you went through to set up your router VPN, you can likely access your router settings to change the server you access.
 If you don’t remember the process, or anything has changed, consult the user manuals for your router firmware and your VPN.